History of Dundalk F.C. (2002–present): Revival and dominance (2013–2020)

 In 2017, after the Europa League run, they won the League Cup again, defeating Shamrock Rovers in the final.
 But the departure of some key players, and a slow start, meant they slipped to runners-up spots in both league and FAI Cup.
 However the club's European form had attracted interest from abroad, and a consortium of American investors, backed by sports-investors Peak6, completed a takeover in January 2018.
 Kenny's side reasserted itself in 2018, winning another League and Cup Double – the second under Kenny and fourth in the club's history – breaking points-total and goals scored-total records in the process.
 In the aftermath, the FAI moved to offer Kenny the Republic of Ireland U-21 manager's role, and he resigned at the end of November in order to accept the position.

 Hoping to achieve continuity, and with the majority of the first-team signed to longer-term contracts, the new owners replaced Kenny with his Assistant Manager since 2013, Vinny Perth, as Head Coach, with John Gill returning as First Team Coach.
 The new management team had immediate success, winning the season opening President's Cup.
 In the League they fell 13-points behind early leaders Shamrock Rovers in April, which saw Rovers being called "title-winners in waiting", but they overhauled the deficit within weeks, and subsequently won the club's 14th league title with four games to spare.
 They also won the League Cup by defeating Derry City on penalties in the final, to secure a second League and League Cup Double.
 Chasing their first domestic Treble, which had only been won once since the introduction of the League of Ireland Cup in 1973–74, they were beaten in a penalty shoot-out in the FAI Cup Final by Shamrock Rovers.
 But they ended the season with a comprehensive 7–1 aggregate victory over Northern Irish champions, Linfield, in the inaugural Champions Cup.

-Transition (2020–present)

 Early the following season, a goal scored by Jordan Flores went viral, and was subsequently nominated for the FIFA Puskás Award.
 The outbreak of the COVID-19 pandemic saw the cessation of football in line with other European countries soon after.
 The League of Ireland Cup was deferred for the season, while the Leinster Senior Cup was abandoned.
 The league season resumed in July behind closed doors with a reduced schedule of 18 matches in total.
 Dundalk suffered a loss of form, and in Europe they were defeated by Celje in the 2020–21 UEFA Champions League first qualifying round.
 In the aftermath of that defeat, manager Vinny Perth was sacked by the club.
 He was replaced by Italian Filippo Giovagnoli.